 We may use the information we collect for the purposes for which you provided it, as well as:

 By providing your wireless number, you agree to receive periodic messages and calls from NDWA and allied campaigns and organizations, including Families Belong Together, Caring Across Generations, Care in Action, and NDWA Labs LLC concerning news, action opportunities, and other updates, including by recorded and autodialed calls and text messages.
 Carrier data and message rates may apply.
 You may opt-out at any time by texting STOP to 97779.
+See the Mobile Terms and Conditions for more information.

 By providing your email address, you agree to receive periodic emails from NDWA and allied campaigns and organizations, including Families Belong Together, Caring Across Generations, Care in Action, and NDWA Labs LLC concerning news, action opportunities, and other updates.
 You may unsubscribe at any time.